 Before comparing the most affordable options, let’s quickly define exactly what “catastrophic” plans cover…and just as importantly, what they don’t cover.
 Typically, there is a deductible to meet.
-Although there are several deductible options, the higher ones, such as $6,350 and $5,000 are the most popular.
+Although there are several deductible options, the higher ones, such as $7,350 and $5,000 are the most popular.
 However, sometimes the $3,500 option should be considered if you feel there is a higher risk of meeting the deductible for the current year.
+Generally, on a family plan, a maximum of two deductibles must be met.

 The reason is simple.
 If the chances are high that you’re not going to meet a lower deductible of $2,500, then it makes economical sense to pay far less in premiums by increasing it to a higher amount.
 You pay no more out of pocket expense in most years, but save a substantial amount of money in premiums in all years!
 This is also the basic concept of a Health Savings Account, which also includes a separate tax-free side fund for additional contributions.